vanilophp/docs/installation.md

 This will ask several questions and create a proper superuser that you can start working with.

+> **NOTE**: Accept `admin` as role for the very first user, because that's the only existing role after installation.

 ### Add Admin's CSS To Laravel Mix

 In `webpack.mix.js` change: